 While all the cribs listed here meet US Safety Standards, it is still important to consider safety when choosing a travel crib.
 Some things to consider include checking for space between the crib and the mattress, whether it offers safety features like Velcro or snaps to keep the mattress in place, and whether it is made with toxic-free materials.

-- Do not use with pillows, blankets, stuffed animals, or additional bedding.
+- Do not use with pillows, blankets, stuffed animals, or additional bedding, bumpers or positioning wedges.

 - Only use sheets intended for the crib’s specific model.

 - Always place it directly on the floor — never on a bed, table, or unstable surface.

 - Place it away from window blind cords and electrical cords.